mdabir1203/CursedFractals/README.md

     Q: Zoom in
     E: Zoom out
     Spacebar: Exit the program
-    J: Change to Buddhabrot fractal (??)
+    J: Change to Julia fractal
-    B: Change to fern fractal
+    B: Change to Buddhabrot fractal
+    F: Change to Overboxed Fractal

+## Contribution

+The project is inspired while working with @42Fractol project.
+The codes were generated through Generative AI and thought process was human.
+If you would like to join feel free to contribute through a pull request.
+Make a DM for the pull request template

 Contributing